(1981)

 After a bizarre and near fatal encounter with a serial killer, a newswoman is sent to a rehabilitation center whose inhabitants may not be what they seem.

+Produced with a mid-range budget, The Howling emphasized suspense and practical effects over excessive gore.
 Upon release, The Howling received positive reviews for its makeup and transformation effects, while some critics noted moments of campiness and tonal shifts.
-Over time, the film gained a dedicated following and is considered a cult classic of 1980s werewolf horror.
 Its influence can be seen in later films that blend psychological suspense with creature-based horror, and it remains a reference point for special-effects-driven transformations in cinema.

 The Howling (1981) Eddie Quist /Werewolf Transformation Scene - HD 1080p